aludwick/aludwick.github.io/about.md

 Beyond research, I’m passionate about fostering interdisciplinary collaboration as Co-President of the Computational Health Sciences Club, where I organize events connecting students and faculty from biology, computer science, and public health.

 Outside of academics, I am a proud Pittsburgh native who enjoys experiencing the city’s vibrant arts and eats scenes, exploring its diverse neighborhoods and parks, and discovering new coffee spots.
 I love cooking and baking, and sharing the meals and treats with friends and family.
-I am also a big fan of spending time outside to enjoy nature and rewind.
-Inside, you may find me watching the newest crime documentary or playing word games, like Scrabble and Bananagrams!
+I am also a big fan of spending time outside to enjoy nature and unwind.
+In my free tim, you may find me watching the newest crime documentary or playing word games, like Scrabble and Bananagrams!

 [← Back to Home](index.md)